paulgolter/blender-pipeline-integration/README.md

 ### **Scripts**

-At any time you can create or open Python scripts in the Text Editor.
-From the Text Editor you can also run these scripts and quickly prototype that way.
+At any time you can also just create or open Python scripts in the Text Editor.
+From the Text Editor you can run these scripts and quickly prototype that way.

-Another useful feature are startup scripts.
-To add a script that runs on startup just place them in the blender configuration directory at this subpath:
+Another useful feature are **startup scripts**.
+To add a script that runs on startup just place it in the blender configuration directory at this subpath:

 `./scripts/startup/*.py`

 Refer to [Blender’s Directory Layout](https://docs.blender.org/manual/en/latest/advanced/blender_directory_layout.html) if you are unsure where that is.

+---

 A not very well known feature is that you can enable "register" text data blocks.
-Which means they will get run when the blend file is loaded.
+Which means they will get run when the .blend file is loaded.

 <img src="./res/images/register_script.jpg" style="width:500px;"/>

 This is a technique often used by riggers to build UIs for their rig with Python.

-To make sure that this text datablock comes with the rig on link/append, you can just create a reference to it in a custom property:
+To make sure that this text datablock comes with the rig on **link/append**, you can just create a reference to it in a custom property:

 ```python
 >>> rig.data['script'] = bpy.data.texts['myscript.py']